 When I need a quick weeknight dinner that actually delivers on flavor, these sticky honey garlic chicken thighs are my go-to.
-Done in just 20 minutes, they're coated in a bold, garlicky-sweet glaze that uses just a few pantry staples.
+Done in just 20 minutes, boneless, skinless chicken thighs are coated in a bold, garlicky-sweet glaze that uses just a few pantry staples.
 Whether you're cooking for yourself or the whole family, this easy chicken dinner is always a hit.

 Jump to: